-6.11.1 Sun, anti-Sun, Earth and Moon viewing constraints
+6.11.1 Sun, anti-Sun, Earth and Moon (and other Solar bodies) viewing constraints

 TVP respects the constraints on the Solar aspect angle of the spacecraft, described in Section 2.2.3.
 As a consequence of this constraint, the Sun cannot be observed within the FOV at any time.
 It can, however, be observed indirectly through the SPI/ACS.